 How to Cook Beets in Instant Pot

 • Prep beets.
-Wash and scrub well, trim roots and greens, and cut larger beets in half/quarters to match smaller ones.
-I also invest in organic beets because they sometimes appear on the Dirty Dozen list.
-Even when they don’t make that dreaded list, I still prefer to buy organic.
+Wash and scrub beets well, trim roots and greens, and slice larger beets in half or quarters to match smaller ones.

-• Cook beets: Add 1 cup water, trivet or steamer basket (so it’s easier to remove) and cook on high pressure for 20 minutes.
-Release pressure right away.
+• Pressure cook beets: To Instant Pot, add 1 cup water, trivet or steamer basket (so it’s easier to remove the beets), close the lid, turn valve to Sealing position and cook beets on high pressure for 20 minutes.
+Release pressure right away using Quick Release by turning sealing valve to Venting.
+You can also use Natural Pressure Release.

 • Beets are done when a knife inserted in the middle goes in smoothly, like butter.